JamesSkemp/words/content/post/chapter-synopsis-chapter-xix-john-locke.md

 +++
-title = "Chapter Synopsis - Chapter XIX, John Locke" summary = "Chapter synopsis of John Locke's Chapter XIX.
+title = "Chapter Synopsis - Chapter XIX, John Locke" description = "Chapter synopsis of John Locke's Chapter XIX.
 Of the Dissolution of Government, for a Social and Political Philosophy course." draft = false comments = true date = "2001-11-03T17:28:00-06:00"